-Several feared dead, hundreds trapped, after landslides hit India’s Kerala
+At least 19 killed, hundreds trapped, after landslides hit India’s Kerala

 Photos: Search for hundreds missing after deadly landslides in Ethiopia

-Two Indian Air Force helicopters had been mobilised for the rescue effort, the Kerala chief minister’s office said in a statement.

-The Indian Express put the death toll at 10, including two children.
+The Indian Express put the death toll at 19, including at least two children.

+More than 200 soldiers were deployed to the area, and two Indian Air Force helicopters had been mobilised for the rescue effort.

+“Hundreds of people are suspected to have been trapped,” the armed forces said in a statement.

 Citing unnamed officials, the Hindu newspaper said many houses, vehicles and shops had been submerged in mud and water.
 Chooralmala’s main bridge was also destroyed, according to the Indian Express, with many areas cut off.

-The paper published photos showing torrents of brown swirling water with trees and buildings washed away.
+The paper published photos showing torrents of brown swirling water amid fallen trees, large boulders and damaged buildings.

+“The situation is serious.
+The government has pressed all agencies into rescue,” state Forest Minister A K Saseendran told the Reuters news agency.

 Writing on social media platform X, Prime Minister Narendra Modi said he was “distressed” by events in Kerala and that he had spoken to the state’s Chief Minister Pinarayi Vijayan assuring him of “all possible help”.